 Before purchasing a specific garden toilet, you should think about the functional requirements that this unusual area of application calls for.
 The most important condition for the application and usage of a toilet in the garden is that the chosen toilet alternative functions without a water connection.
 The reason for this is the likelihood that the correct disposal of emerging wastewater via a sewage connection in one’s own garden as well as in arbours and allotments is impossible or that its realisation causes considerable costs.
-To avoid this, the only available options for garden areas are usually dry urine-diverting toilets – such as our TROBOLO® – as well as composting toilets without a separation system or chemical toilets.
+To avoid this, the only available options for garden areas are usually dry composting toilets – such as our TROBOLO® – as well as composting toilets without a separation system or chemical toilets.

 Provided that the condition of a waterless functionality is met, further functional requirements arise to guarantee a comfortable usage of a garden toilet.
 With this in mind, garden toilets that will bring you joy for years to come are particularly characterised by their easy operation.
 Furthermore, their appeal and user-friendliness is significantly increased if they can easily be emptied, cleaned and placed.

 In the case of dry composting toilets which separate excretions and thereby effectively prevent the development of unpleasant odours, one should be able to transport the collection container easily and more importantly, securely and in a liquid-tight manner as part of an uncomplicated emptying.
 Our TROBOLO® containers for solids and liquids ensure exactly this thanks to a practical handle and an air- as well as liquid-tight closure.
 Transporting the containers is thereby secure, hygienic and uncomplicated.